 Which is right, 14,110 feet or 14,115 feet?

 The altitude of Pikes Peak has changed over the years many times.
 Initially, it was 14,109.
 With the addition of the Summit House Tower, it was increased to 14,147.
 Then it was changed to 14,110 which was official when the new Summit House was built in 1963.
 In 2002, Congress adopted the "National Geodetic Vertical Datum of 1988" (14 years late...)
 No one actually measured each peak; the measurements were simply recalculated.
 So did they take into account that rocks were moved and mounded by various "realignments" like Pikes Peak highway improvements?
 Where was the "official" measurement taken?
 At one point, the National Forest Service declared they were "keeping" the old height (14,110).
-Hmmm, you be the judge!
+You be the judge!

 Pikes Peak is named for Zebulon Pike, an early explorer of the Southwest.
 Lieutenant (later General) Pike first sighted what he termed the "Great Peak" in mid- November of 1806.
 A few days later, he attempted to climb it with a small band of men.
 Heavy snows around the 10,000 foot level turned his party back.
 He estimated the mountain's height at over 18,000 feet (he was only 4000 feet off!) and is said to have claimed that it might never be climbed.
 However, a botanist who climbed many peaks in Colorado, Edwin James, did ascend the mountain in 1820.
 By the mid-1800's, a trail was well established to the top, and the first woman, Julia Holmes, climbed the peak in 1858.
 However, long before Pike explored the area, the Ute Indians paused at the foot of the mountain as they traveled from their summer campgrounds to the winter hunting grounds.
 Most likely, they scaled Pikes Peak to place eagle traps on its summit, a common practice used on high peaks in order to obtain ceremonial feathers.
 The Spanish were well aware of the mountain through numerous expeditions, especially that of Juan De Anza, who explored the region in 1779.
 Trappers had also been working the territory which was rich with beaver, deer, elk, bear, buffalo, bighorn sheep and mountain lions around the same time.